sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 ##### con
 - Messages could get lost, if the client is slow.
 It is the client's responsibility to ensure no loss.
+- Event-index could be used to get the count of missed messages per source.
 - Clients that are slow by design (*like redis-DB updater*), could have a dedicated thread to receive all events and cache the latest.
 The main thread could be slow, it could miss updates, but it would use/record the latest.